RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 # How do I install Python?
 We strongly recommend to follow these instructions step by step.

 1. Create a folder on D:, name it something like 'my_name_my_python_installation' (and yes, you should **never** save something on 'D:/' because it is not backed up.
-Never except now...)
+Never except now...).

 2. Download the current WinPython distribution from [WinPython Download Site](http://winpython.github.io/#releases).
-Click on Download and be a lemming, run with the herd: Download the must downloaded one.
+Click on Download and be a lemming, run with the herd: Download the most downloaded one.
 To avoid confusion: When we say 'Download it from...' we mean exactly this.
-We do not mean: Install it through the 'Softwareverteilung'.
+We do not mean: Install it through the 'Softwarecenter'.
 And to add some confusion: If you are expected to work with Gurobi (If you do not know, you are probably not expected to...), ask your advisor which version to download.
-Gurobi and Python can sometimes be a bit difficult
+Gurobi and Python can sometimes be a bit difficult.

 3. Save this in your folder created in step 1.